-Schedule H1 Drug List will get you anywhere but why to read pharmamad.com(our) article, because we will let you know why exactly schedule H1 drugs list came into existence.so let’s start with the basic questions that come to our mind when we think about H1 drugs.
+Schedule H1 Drug List will get you anywhere but why read pharmamad.com(our) article, because we will let you know why exactly the schedule H1 drugs list came into existence.so let’s start with the basic questions that come to our mind when we think about H1 drugs.

-Schedule H1 drugs introduced under the drugs and cosmetics ( 4th amendment) rules 2013, by MOHFW( ministry of health welfare and family welfare) on 30 august,2013 vide GSR( General Statutory Rules) 588(E) to regulate sale of antibiotics.
+Schedule H1 drugs introduced under the drugs and cosmetics ( 4th amendment) rules 2013, by MOHFW( ministry of health welfare and family welfare) on 30 august,2013 vide GSR( General Statutory Rules) 588(E) to regulate the sale of antibiotics.

-Drugs specified in schedule H1 and comes within narcotic drugs and psychotropic substance act 1985 labeled with the symbol NRx which shall be in red and conspicuously displayed on the left top comes of the label.
+Drugs specified in schedule H1 and come within narcotic drugs and psychotropic substance act 1985 labeled with the symbol NRx which shall be in red and conspicuously displayed on the left top comes of the label.

 What are schedule H1 drugs?

-why we cannot sell such drugs?
+why we cannot sell such drugs without a prescription?

 to answer this question first we need to know what exactly happens with the patients.

 in earlier days we used to sell antibiotics on the counter as casually nearly 2 to 3 tablets of antibiotics with pain killers, antipyretics, allergic drugs.